All Topics

 By

 South Korea's Ministry of Culture, Sports and Tourism and the Korean Film Council (KOFIC) have launched a 22-member public-private consultative body to negotiate a six-month theatrical window for films before they can be released on streaming platforms, Deadline and Variety reported.
-The committee, formally titled the Public-Private Consultative Body for Improving Korean Film Distribution Structure, held its inaugural session in Seoul with participants from production, distribution, exhibition, TVOD, and SVOD sectors, according to Variety.
-The goal is to finalize terms by August 2026 without waiting for pending legislation, Variety added, while a bill currently in Korea's National Assembly also proposes this six-month window, Deadline noted.
+The committee, which includes filmmakers and industry executives from production, distribution, exhibition, and streaming sectors, held its inaugural session in Seoul.
+Variety noted the goal is to finalize a voluntary agreement by August 2026, without waiting for a related bill currently in the National Assembly.